 Why are Yeti Style Coolers better:

 The plethora of reasons the old-fashioned icebox has faded into obscurity can be condensed into one.
-The rotomolding process from which Yeti style coolers are born gives them an advantage.
+The rotomolding process from which Yeti coolers and other cooler alternatives are born gives them an advantage.
 We are not going into detail on how this process comes about, other than it involves the transformation of thermoplastics.
 Everyday moments are packed with products impregnated with the benefits of rotomolding.
-The persistent traffic cone, the helpful and often pungent garbage bin, the house your dog lives in.
-All these products have in common an unparalleled endurance.
+The persistent traffic cone, the helpful and often pungent garbage bin, the house your dog lives in… All these products have in common an unparalleled endurance.
 A trait appreciated as much by the seasonal fishing enthusiast as by the manufacturer, since the process drops expenditure.
 Someone would say a win-win situation.
 From their consistency emerges a stubbornness to resist the harshness of tough terrains.
 They can even be used as a raft if the circumstance arises.

 Of course, you can always add hours by using large chunks of ice.
-Also, camping at the feet of an active volcano, or even in the feverish heat that extends 110 Fahrenheit degrees should adjust your expectations.
+Also, camping at the feet of an active volcano, or even in the feverish heat that extends 110 Fahrenheit degrees, should adjust your expectations.
 Allowing warm air to mingle with your ice will hasten its transformation from solid to liquid.
 And, opening the lid for no particular reason will result in wet scenarios.
 The ice retention will extend if you pre-chill your cooler using a sacrificial ice bag.
 It is important to remember that your wrongly named coolers are built to retain temperature, whatever that is.

 Why buy a Yeti alternative: